kostasthanos/Spot-The-Differences/README.md

 </p>

 ## Main Idea
 This program can spot-find the differences between two images.
 The user loads to the program 2 images that are mostly the same but also have some small differences.
-By running the program user gets both images side by side highlighting the differences.
+By running the program user gets both images side by side with their differences highlighted.

 We will check two methods.
 For the first method we will use images *city1.jpg* and *city2.jpg* (Photo by [Fede Roveda](https://www.pexels.com/@fede-roveda-1461538?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels) from [Pexels](https://www.pexels.com/photo/brown-and-white-concrete-building-4179480/?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels)) and for the second we will use images *camels1.jpg* and *camels2.jpg* (Photo by [Travel Photography](https://www.pexels.com/@travel-photography-1146107?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels) from [Pexels](https://www.pexels.com/photo/camels-eating-plants-2183784/?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels))